-This age group is considered particularly prone to depression.
-This may be due in part to the hormonal upheavals that occur during the teen years.
-But be careful – it’s easy for adults to take this information and think ‘it’s just hormones’ and therefore think the depression does not need to be addressed.
+This age group is considered particularly prone to depression, possibly due in part to the hormonal upheavals of the teenage years.
+But be careful.
+It’s easy for adults to take this information and think ‘it’s just hormones’ and therefore think the depression does not need to be addressed.
 Experts agree that depression, regardless of its cause, is something that should be addressed and treated.

 Teens may also be dealing with the bullying/self-esteem issues mentioned above, or even just ‘harmless’ teasing.
-They may be experiencing their first crush; or rejection from the opposite sex, or indeed same sex – realising one’s sexuality and then facing the prospect of coming out is an additional and potentially enormous minefield for those affected.
-Other causes may be purely physiological; maybe nothing is particularly wrong in the teen’s life, but his or her brain just seems to run in a depressed mode.
+They may be experiencing their first crush; or rejection from the opposite sex, or indeed same sex.
+And realising one’s sexuality and then facing the prospect of coming out is an additional and potentially enormous minefield for those affected.
+(This download might help in this instance.)

-What Are the Signs?
+What are the signs?

 Here are some warning signs of depression in young people.

 Parents should be vigilant for any talk about suicide or morbid fascination with death.
-Other sources point out that television and films should be carefully monitored, both for potentially depressing subject matter and for the psychological effects of TV viewing in general (studies show that children who watch six or more hours of TV a day are more prone to depression).
+Other sources point out that television and films should be carefully monitored.
+Parents should be wary both of potentially depressing subject matter, and of the psychological effects of TV viewing in general (studies show that children who watch six or more hours of TV a day are more prone to depression).

 Sleep disturbances or changes in sleep habits

-– Sudden increase or decrease in appetite
+Sudden increase or decrease in appetite

-– Angry outbursts and/or irritability
+Angry outbursts and/or irritability

-– Lack of interest in social activities or friends
+Lack of interest in social activities or friends

-– ‘Touchy’ about perceived rejection
+‘Touchy’ about perceived rejection

 Some of the signs of depression in teens are like those in children; some are different.
 As with children, parents of teens should be keenly aware of any indications of suicidal thoughts.
 Music, films, and television are also sources of potentially depressing images and subject matter – although it’s important to emphasise that an attraction to these may be a symptom rather than a cause.
-Also, many teens attracted to ‘alternative’ subcultures can find solace and support there; and non-mainstream interests can be a positive indication of free thinking and independence.
+Also, many teens attracted to ‘alternative’ subcultures can find solace and support there.
+Non-mainstream interests can be a positive indication of independent thinking and inner confidence.